Delta Force (2025 video game): Plot

-Development and release
+Development

 Black Hawk Down campaign

-Inspired by the film Black Hawk Down (2001) by Ridley Scott and Delta Force: Black Hawk Down, the game features a single-player and cooperative mode as United States forces participating in the 1993 Somali conflict, with rights to Scott's footage and is to be closely based on the film.
+Inspired by the film Black Hawk Down (2001) by Ridley Scott and Delta Force: Black Hawk Down, the game features a single-player and cooperative mode as Task Force Ranger soldiers participating in Operation Gothic Serpent, with rights to Scott's footage and is closely based on the film.
 Tech demos of the campaign featured levels rendered in Unreal Engine 5, including the locations of the raid which led to the Battle of Mogadishu.
-A fully fledged campaign had not been previously seen in a TiMi-developed game.

 Release

 Delta Force open-beta released for PC on December 5, 2024.
 For iOS and Android, Delta Force launched on April 21, 2025.
-For PlayStation 5 and Xbox Series X|S, Delta Force launched on August 19, 2025.
+For PlayStation 5 and Xbox Series XS, Delta Force launched on August 19, 2025.